Sefton Park

 Sefton Park is a public park in south Liverpool, England.
-The park is in a district of the same name, located roughly within the historic bounds of the large area of Toxteth Park.
-Neighbouring districts include modern-day Toxteth, Aigburth, Mossley Hill, Wavertree and St Michael's Hamlet.
+The park is in a conservation district of the same name, It is the largest public park in Liverpool and the Liverpool City Region.
+Suburbs neighbouring the park include Toxteth, Aigburth, Mossley Hill, Wavertree and St Michael's Hamlet.
+The park is located roughly within the historic bounds of the large area of the former Royal Park, Toxteth Park.

 The park is 235 acre in area and is designated by English Heritage at Grade I in the Register of Historic Parks and Gardens.

 History

 The site of the park was once within the boundaries of the 2300 acre Royal Deer Park of Toxteth which became "disparked" in 1591.
-The land eventually came under the control of the Earl of Sefton.
+The land eventually came under the Earl of Sefton's control.